plexey/graphql-relay-server/README.md

 ## Pull PostgreSQL Docker Image

-With Docker installed, we let's pull down the PostgreSQL Docker image with this command:
+With Docker installed, let's pull down the PostgreSQL Docker image with this command:

 ```bash
 docker pull postgres
 ```

-We can use this Docker image to spin up a PostgreSQL Docker container.
+Now we can use this image to spin up a PostgreSQL Docker container.

 <a name="setup-database"></a>

 ## Setup Database

-Before we spin up a new postgres Docker container, let's clone this project and then install its dependencies with:
+Before we spin up a new postgres Docker container, let's first clone this project and then install its dependencies with:

 ```bash
 npm install
 ```

-With that done, we'll need to create a new `.env` file in the project root with the following contents:
+With the project cloned and it's dependencies installed we'll next create a new `.env` file in the project root with the following contents:

 ```bash
 POSTGRES_USER=root